 Starring Jeff Roop, Missy Peregrym, Nicholas Campbell

 The Canadian film Backcountry tells the story of a couple—Alex (played by Jeff Roop) and Jenn (played by Missy Peregrym)—who go hiking for the weekend, but their days together are ruined because they didn't bring a map and they find themselves lost in the wilderness.

 What awaits them in the dense forest is a bear who hunts and eats anything in its path, including deer meat and human flesh.
 It's only a matter of time before it tracks them down.

 Alex ignores the red flags and relies too much on his own wits, putting them in grave danger and escalating the tension to unbearable heights.

 1. In the Heart of the Sea (2015)

-In the Heart of the Sea is an adventure-drama film directed by Ron Howard that's based on a non-fiction book of the same name by Nathaniel Philbrick.
+In the Heart of the Sea is an adventure-drama film directed by Ron Howard that's based on a nonfiction book of the same name by Nathaniel Philbrick.
 It features the sinking of a whaling ship named Essex in 1820 and the story of its survivors.

 After their first action-packed-yet-successful catch of a sperm whale, they travel to farther seas in hopes of catching more.
-Unfortunately, a large sperm whale—whom some sailors called the "White Devil"—appears and destroys the Essex and kills most of its crew.
+Unfortunately, a large sperm whale—whom some sailors call the "White Devil"—appears and destroys the Essex and kills most of its crew.